How to promote a podcast

 Your biggest opportunity to promote your podcast happens before you launch your show.

-The days, weeks, or months leading up to your first episode dropping are fertile ground for building up excitement.
+The days, weeks, or months before your first episode drops are fertile ground for building excitement.

 Create a "coming soon" web page for your show

-If you really want to build anticipation and build your mailing list at the same time, create a landing page for your podcast.
+If you want to build anticipation and your mailing list simultaneously, create a landing page for your podcast.

 This page has two purposes:

-Build your waiting list – getting people to sign up with their email address will enable you to engage with your audience leading up to the launch of your show.
+1. Build your waiting list.
+Getting people to sign up with their email addresses will enable you to engage with your audience before your show launches.

-Subscribe with their podcast app – if you have a trailer published in your RSS feed, folks can subscribe to your podcast in anticipation of your first official episode.
+2. Subscribe with their podcast app.
+If you publish a trailer in your RSS feed, folks can subscribe to your podcast in anticipation of your first official episode.

 Email your waiting list!